Culture & History, Festivals and Events

 Mexico’s two annual soccer tournaments

-The Mexican professional league has several divisions, although the focus is almost entirely on the first division, officially known as Liga BBVA, which currently has 19 teams.
+The Mexican professional league has several divisions, although the focus is almost entirely on the first division, officially known as Liga MX, which currently has 18 teams.
 As in some South American countries, Mexico holds two championships a year:

 Methods for breaking a tie in each of the rounds have varied over the years with changes made every once in a while depending, it would appear, on the mood of soccer authorities.

-At present, if two teams are tied after two matches, the first tie-breaking criterion is the team that scored the most goals playing away from home.
-If they’re still tied, the team which finished higher in the regular league is given the pass.
-These rules are set aside in the final, when a tie after two matches leads to extra time, and then a series of penalty kicks.
+At present, the tie-breaking criterion for the quarter and semifinals is the team that finished higher in the league.
+This rule is set aside in the final, when a tie after two matches leads to extra time, and then a series of penalty kicks.

 The tension and excitement tends to increase as the playoffs approach the final rounds of each tournament during December and May, respectively.